Country of origin: cambodia

 [i] You all fled together…

-[r] Yes, my father ordered a boat and the whole family took the boat to Đà Nẵng There, we stayed a few years, before going to Saigon, in the Cholon district.
+[r] Yes, my father ordered a boat and the whole family took the boat to Đà Nẵng.
+We stayed there for a few years, before going to Saigon, to the Cholon district.
 Cholon.

-[r] In Vietnam, I went to school.
-I studied there from elementary school to high school.
-Until the second grade.
-The second one.
-Then I quit school.
-That’s the way it was.
+[r] I went to school in Vietnam.
+I studied there from primary school to secondary school.
+Until the second year.
+The second year.
+Then I left school.
+That’s how it was.

 [r] Yes, in Chinese.

 [r] Yes, Chinese.
-Then, for a year, I studied French with the nuns.
+Then I studied French with the nuns for a year.
 I studied there for a year.
 When I came home, I didn’t want to talk.
-My mother was scared, she wouldn’t let me study anymore.
-She was afraid I would become a nun.
-That I leave the house.
+My mother was scared, she didn’t let me study anymore.
+She was scared that I would become a nun.
+That I would leave home.
 So I didn’t study anymore.
 I didn’t continue.
 I had studied in Vietnamese and French.

-[r] Yes, yes, yes.
-Being born there, I speak it.
+[r] Yes, yes.
+Having been born there, I speak it.

 [i] Before, there was a large Chinese community there?

-[i] And your parents, did you help them work?
+[i] And did you help your parents with their work?

 [r] No. No, I never helped them.
-When I first came here, I worked.
+When I arrived here, I worked.
 In France, in Paris, I worked.
-I did… I worked in French stores, I labelled prices on items.
-In a jewelry store for a while.
+I did… I worked in French shops, labelling the prices on the items.
+In a jewellery shop, for a while.

-[i] From Vietnam, what year did you leave to go to Phnom Penh?
+[i] In what year did you leave Vietnam for Phnom Penh?

-[r] In Vietnam, from 9… to about 15 years old, then we went to Phnom Penh.
-My father was doing business in Phnom Penh.
-He opened a business.
-In Vietnam, he had partnered with a friend.
-Then, this friend left with the profits….
-In Phnom Penh, he opened his own business.
-In Phnom Penh, until I was 19… When I was 19, I got married.
-And… I wasn’t doing anything anymore… There, it was the men who worked and fed the family.
-The women did not work.
+[r] In Vietnam, from about 9… to 15 years old, then we went to Phnom Penh.
+My father did business in Phnom Penh.
+He opened a shop.
+In Vietnam, he had gone into partnership with a friend.
+Then this friend left with the profits… In Phnom Penh, he opened his own business.
+In Phnom Penh, until I was 19… At 19, I got married.
+And… I didn’t do anything anymore… Over there, it was the men who worked and fed the family.
+The women didn’t work.

 [r] It was good there.

-[laughs] All right[laughs] I lived like a princess, it had to be good!
-Yes, there, it was good, because my father there made a good living, he fed the family, we didn’t need to work.
-And… we had money, to get out, we had a driver, to take us away.
+[r] Very well [Laughter] I lived like a princess, it had to be good!
+Yes, it was good there because my father earned a good living, he fed the family, we didn’t need to work.
+And… we had money to go out, we had a driver to take us.
 But my father was an educated man, he didn’t like girls going out.
-We stayed home, locked up at home.
+We stayed at home, locked up at home.
 We couldn’t go out on the street.
-That’s the way it was!
+That’s how it was!

 [i] And there, you got married in Phnom Penh?
-Was it in Phnom Penh?
+It was in Phnom Penh?

-[r] That’s it!
-In Phnom Penh, I had studied English for a few years.
+[r] That’s right!
+I studied English in Phnom Penh for a few years.
 Three or four years.
 Then I got married.
-Marriage is the parents’ decision.
-We are not the ones who choose.
-I got married when I was 19.
+Parents decide who you marry.
+It’s not our choice.
+I got married at the age of 19.

-[r] He was also a Hokkien.
-My father loved her.
-I wasn’t the one who loved her.
-[Laughs] It was an arranged marriage.
-It was the parents who chose, not us who chose.
+[r] He was also Hokkien.
+My father loved him.
+I didn’t love him.
+[Laughter] It was an arranged marriage.
+It was the parents who chose, we didn’t choose.

-[i] And in Phnom Penh, how long did you live there before you went to France?
+[i] And in Phnom Penh, how long did you live there before going to France?
 How did it go?

 [i] Where in Vietnam?

-[r] In Cholon.
-I lived there with my big sister.
+[a] In Cholon.
+I lived there with my older sister.
 Then, in 1983, I fled to Paris.

 [i] And you left with your whole family?
 From Phnom Penh to Vietnam?

 [r] From Phnom Penh to Vietnam, we left with a smuggler.
 Just like that.
-After making papers, we left with a smuggler to go live in Vietnam.
+After getting papers, we left with a smuggler to go and live in Vietnam.
 In Vietnam, we lived there temporarily.
-We didn’t have any real papers.
+We didn’t have real papers.
 Then, from there, we fled to Paris.
-We were not refugees.
-We made papers to come.
-Then, here, I asked for asylum, they didn’t grant it to me.
-I have the title of economic immigrant.
-Immigrated for economic reasons.
+We weren’t refugees.
+We got papers to come here.
+Then, here, I applied for asylum, they didn’t grant it to me.
+I have the status of economic immigrant.
+Immigrant for economic reasons.
 A person who came for work, not a refugee.
-I did not obtain the refugee status.
+I didn’t get refugee status.

-No, alone, after getting married, I took my four daughters there.
-Because my husband, in 1970 he left first, he left us mother and daughters there.
+[r] No, I went alone.
+After I got married, I brought my four daughters there.
+Because my husband left in 1970, he left us, a mother and daughters, there.

 [i] Where did he go?

-[r] He went alone to Thailand.
-In Phnom Penh, to escape military service… At night, during the curfew, there were rounds, he was afraid… His mother told him to leave, so he left.
-I was alone with my four daughters.
+[a] He went to Thailand on his own.
+To Phnom Penh, to escape military service… At night, during curfew, there were patrols, he was scared… His mother told him to leave, so he left.
+I was left alone with my four daughters.

 [i] Where were your daughters born?

-[r] In Phnom Penh.
-After my marriage, the four of them were born in Phnom Penh.
+[a] In Phnom Penh.
+After I got married, all four of them were born in Phnom Penh.

 [i] Did you bring all four of them to Vietnam?

-[r] Yes, I brought them alone.
+[a] Yes, I brought them alone.
 I had one in my arms, and I dragged the other three.
-[Laughs]
+[Laughter]

 [i] How old were they?

-[r] The tallest, was about 10 years old.
-The others followed.
-The smallest one was a few months old, I was wearing it.
+[r] The oldest was about 10.
+The others were following.
+The youngest was a few months old, I was carrying her.

-[i] And in Vietnam, these last few years, what were you doing?
+[i] And in Vietnam, those few years, what did you do?

-[r] Nothing, because I… my… what did Big Sister open?
-She sold seafood… shrimp… seafood… seafood… seafood… for export.
-To Taiwan, Hong Kong….
-She did that.
-We lived for free.
-[Laughs] She housed us and fed us for free.
+[r] Nothing, because I… my… older sister had opened what?
+She sold seafood… prawns… seafood… seafood… for export.
+To Taiwan, Hong Kong… That’s what she did.
+We lived there for free.
+[Laughter] She gave us free board and lodging.
 The whole family.
 Just like that.

 [r] I arrived in Paris in 1983.
 At the end of the year.

-[i] How could you come?
-Back then… we flew in.
-We took the plane….
-We came, then we didn’t come back.
-Like today’s migrants, who don’t come back.
+[i] How did you come?
+At the time… we flew over.
+We flew over… We came, then we didn’t go back.
+Like the migrants of today, who don’t go back.

-[i] Did you have any family in France… who brought you here?
+[i] Did you have family in France… who brought you here?

 [r] No, no…